catseye/Chrysoberyl/article/HTML5 Installations.md

 *   launch-command: launch({ container: document.getElementById('installation'), initialOption: "pop-all-positives.equipage" });
 *   inline-description: right
 *   online @ [catseye.tc](https://catseye.tc/ix/Equipage)

-This is a web-based interpreter for the "purely concatentive" programming language [Equipage][].

 Technically, it is `Language.Equipage` (the reference implementation of Equipage, written in [Haskell][]) compiled to [Javascript][]